OmniLayer/spec/README.md

 ### Change an Omni Protocol Currency for Bitcoins Sell Offer

 Description: Transaction type 31 is used to change the terms of an existing offer from the sending address to sell Omni Protocol currencies, including Omni Token coins or Test Omni Token coins, for bitcoins.
-The existing sell offer is updated to have to specified new attributes. [???
-NEED TO DECIDE HOW TO UNIQUELY IDENTIFY A SINGLE OP CURRENCY SELL OFFER]
+The existing sell offer is updated to have to specified new attributes.

 An offer to sell coins can be changed until either: there are valid corresponding purchase offers (transaction type 31) for the whole amount offered, or the sell offer is canceled.
 The Currency identifier cannot be changed.